You need to enable JavaScript to run this app.

 Boronia has been identified by the State Government as a Major Activity Centre.

-This means it should provide a focal point for services, employment, housing, public transport and social interaction.
+This means it needs to be a hub for services, employment, housing, public transport and social interaction.

 The Boronia Renewal Project responds to this by: